 Math practices are not explicitly listed as benchmarks or learning targets; however, all eight math practices should be incorporated into all benchmarks and learning targets (see Appendix A for Math Practices).

-Bolded items identify learning targets that must be taught to mastery.
-These are considered a priority.
-Please note, however, that all learning targets must still be taught and assessed, but those in bold should be given extra emphasis.
+Bolded items identify learning targets that are considered a priority.
+Please note, however, that all learning targets/standards in the curriculum map must still be taught, but those in bold should be taught to at least proficiency.